DOI-ONRR/doi-extractives-data/CONTRIBUTING.md

 - Use `cc @username` to notify a specific team member to review a pull request.
 - While working, submit `[WIP]` [pull requests](CONTRIBUTING.md#pull-requests) liberally.
 - Anyone may informally review a pull request and make comments or suggestions.
 * Don’t merge your own pull request.
 Ask a colleague to review your code and merge.
-This helps ensure that at least two people have verified the quality of the code and/or content.
+This helps ensure that at least two people have verified the quality of the code and content.

 ## Public domain
 By submitting a pull request, you agree to comply with the policies on our [LICENSE](LICENSE.md) page: